linked-db/linked-ql/README.md

 However, this is not just a wrapper over `node-postgres`.

-The significance of this interface is that:

-* the same `db.query()` call will later support
+The same `db.query()` call will later support

 * realtime queries
 * cross-runtime execution
 * local-first sync
 * and version-aware querying

 **Without changing how you write queries.**